sruon/SindenCompanion/README.md

 # Sinden Companion

-## Requirements
-- Sinden Windows 2.05beta driver
-- Firmware 1.9

-Any other combination is **untested**.

-## Getting started
-- Download the most recent release from the release page
-- Unzip the content in the same folder as Lightgun.exe
-- Start SindenCompanion.exe
-- You may need to add the binary to your antivirus/Microsoft Defender exception list as the included memory reader and DLL injector are identified as threats
+Sinden Companion is an extension application for the Sinden Lightgun.

+It allows to switch recoil profiles based on the game being played, and to switch profiles dynamically based on memory values.

+I built it for my own arcade cabinet, but it should work for anyone using the Sinden Lightgun on Windows.

 ## Features
 - Executable name and/or Window title recoil profile switching
 - Dynamic recoil profile switching based on memory values
+- Supports manual switching of profiles with the tray icon.
 - Support for Dolphin memory reading
 - Start Lightgun.exe automatically
 - Start automatically at boot

+## What's missing
+- Support for dynamically switching input profiles
+  - Have not encountered a game where I need the mouse input but the basis is already implemented
+- Support for dynamically remapping buttons
+    - Same as above
+- Support for string/float/long/double memory values
+    - Not sure if relevant.
+Though I could see swapping profiles based on a weapon delay between bullets.
+- Support for recoil on events (i.e. recoil when a shot is actually fired)
+    - Could be useful to get properly aware recoil events as opposed to blindly recoiling.
+- Support for more emulators
+    - Model 2
+- More offsets added to the [wiki](https://github.com/sruon/SindenCompanion/wiki/Pointer-paths)!

+## Requirements
+- Sinden Windows **2.05beta** driver
+- Firmware **1.9**
+- If using **Dolphin**, the most recent x64 build is likely best. x86 is not supported.

+Any other combination is **untested**.

+## Getting started
+- Download the most recent release from the [release page](https://github.com/sruon/SindenCompanion/releases)
+- Unzip the content in the same folder as Lightgun.exe
+  - Alternatively, you may unzip it anywhere and set the Lightgun.exe location in the configuration file.
+- Edit the **config.yaml** file to your liking.
+The bundled configuration contains certain working examples.
+- Start **SindenCompanion.exe**
+- You may need to add the binary to your antivirus/Microsoft Defender exception list as the included memory reader and DLL injector are identified as threats

 ## Configuration file format